ec-europa/europa-component-library/src/website/src/pages/ec/utilities/html-tag/docs/usage.md

 <p>
   ECL provides an easy way to style some default HTML tags (like links or paragraphs).<br />
   Note that this approach comes with limitations (no possible variant for elements, limited number of HTML tags, ...), and should be considered as an edge case.
-The recommanded way to use ECL is still to apply the corresponding CSS classes where needed.
+The recommended way to use ECL is still to apply the corresponding CSS classes where needed.
 </p>

 ## Styled tags